-Adjustable-rate mortgages overview
+Adjustable-rate mortgage (ARM) overview

 An adjustable-rate mortgage, or ARM, is a type of home loan with an interest rate that changes over time.
-ARMs have a lower, fixed rate at the start of the repayment period, usually three, five or seven years.
-Afterward, the rate can move up or down at predetermined intervals, such as every six months or one year, up to a certain limit.
+ARMs have a lower, fixed rate at the start of the repayment period, which usually last three, five or seven years.
+Afterward, the rate can move up or down at predetermined intervals, such as every six months or one year, up to a certain percentage limit.
 This means your monthly mortgage payment could increase or decrease over the remaining loan term.
 If the payment goes up, it might no longer be affordable.
 For this reason, lenders typically qualify ARM borrowers based on their ability to repay a higher payment.

 FHA loans overview

 FHA home loans are insured by the Federal Housing Administration (FHA) and offered by FHA-approved mortgage lenders, which range from bricks-and-mortar banks to online lenders companies.
 These loans are geared toward lower-credit score borrowers, including first-time homebuyers, who often wouldn’t qualify for a conventional loan (one that has no federal guarantee).
 FHA loans only require 3.5 percent of the home’s price as a down payment, but also require the borrower to pay mortgage insurance premiums (MIPs), and impose a limit on how much can be borrowed.
 FHA loans tend to offer lower interest rates than conventional mortgages too, but sometimes the presence of their various fees (including the MIP) actually make their APRs higher.

 An FHA ARM loan works similar to other adjustable-rate mortgages in that the interest rate remains the same for a period of time, then changes at preset times until the borrower fully repays the loan.